matvign/batchrenamer/docs/documentation.md

 * fromfile_prefix_char: accept arguments from file

 ### Positional arguments:
 path: specifies the file pattern to search for.
-If using wildcards, surround the pattern in quotes.
+If wildcards are present, surround the path in quotes.
-Expands pattern or those ending with a slash into directories.
+Paths and patterns ending with '/' are automatically expanded.
-e.g. testdir/ -> testdir/\*
+e.g. testdir/ = testdir/\*

 ### Optional arguments:
 ```